-There are countless travel and booking sites which encourage travelers to write hotel reviews.
+There are countless travel and booking sites which encourage travelers to write hotel, restaurant or attraction reviews.
 Some of these sites are international, while others cater to a local audience.
 Every day hundreds of thousands of reviews get published.

 Olery scans millions of pages daily for new reviews, collects and stores them through various technologies in near real-time.
 We call this system the Olery Data Platform.
-All applications, reports and our API make use of it.
+Do you nee applications, reports or our API or SDK make use of it.

 Most reviews consist of two parts.
 One is the guest’s written comment, the other one are ratings.
 Many sites ask the reviewer to evaluations topics like cleanliness or service by stars, points or percentages.
 There is no universally accepted set of ratings.
 Every site employs their own system of ratings.

 Olery captures all ratings and combines them into 9 rating categories and more than 40 subratings.
 The volume of ratings and the diversity of the reviewers make these rating categories a very reliable data source which can be monitored day-to-day over long periods of time.